 Responses were first checked for minor variations such as capitalization and verb form (e.g., “Eaten” was coded as “eat”).
 The majority of responses (76%) consisted of two of the possible three content words in the sentence.
 Because all of the potential agents that participants saw were humans, and all of the potential patients belonged to the same superordinate category, participants sometimes used general descriptors or pronouns (e.g., Man, she, or fruit).
 In addition, some participants gave responses that were intended to convey a more general idea of the scene (e.g., Man hungry).
 To avoid unevenly applying exclusion decisions in different conditions, words were coded as referring to the subject or object only if they uniquely identified the referent out of the whole set of 6 (e.g., “woman” was not coded as referring to the subject of the sentence “Mary ate the orange” even if she was the unique female).
 Likewise, words were coded as verbs only if they were a form of the verb itself (e.g., eaten) but not if they referred to a related idea (hungry).
-Since not all answers included exactly two codable words, we data for the presence of subjects, objects, and verbs in each two-word response.
+Since not all answers included exactly two codable words, we analyze data for the presence of subjects, objects, and verbs in each two-word response.